Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Well, that could be dessert.
 Gaoians weren’t generally fond of desserts anyway.
 For the hummus, they’d just go with one of their flatbreads. *Every* culture had flatbread.

-“Urgug, go get some dipping bread from the stores, please!
-Your choice.”
+"Urgug, go get some dipping bread from the stores, please!
+Your choice."

 That sent a delighted ripple down his flank, and as soon as he stepped away, Bruuk pulled out the steaks, butter-basted them right in the pan…*balls* they smelled so good!
 Once basted, he put them out to rest, reduced the butter with some talamay and a dash of *black-label* lokep to make a nice sauce…